September is National Preparedness Month

 FEMA and Operation Hope collaborated on an Emergency Financial First Aid Kit that has a good checklist of important information to compile for your financial emergency kit.

-You’ll also want to be sure you have all of the necessary insurance to help you in the event of a disaster.
+You’ll also want to be sure you have all the necessary insurance policies to help you in the event of a disaster.
 If you live in an area prone to flooding, look into the National Flood Insurance Program through floodsmart.gov.

 Week 4: Teach Youth About Preparedness